baptisteArno/typebot.io/apps/docs/docs/editor/blocks/logic/script.md

 # Script block

 The "Script" block allows you to execute Javascript code.
 If you want to set a variable value with Javascript, use the [Set variable block](./set-variable) instead.
+You can't set a variable with the script block.

 **It doesn't allow you to create a custom visual block**